Mousto097/KryptoCoin/README.md

 ---

+KryptoCoin (K) is a cryptocurrency.
+It is a decentralized digital currency without a central bank or single administrator that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.
+Transactions are verified by network nodes through cryptography and recorded in a public distributed ledger called a blockchain.

-Angular application that allows you to interact with a blockchain.
+This an Angular application that allows you to interact with a blockchain.
 You can see the blocks on chain, see transaction within them and even create new transactions and mine blocks.

 ## 🏁 Getting Started <a name = "getting_started"></a>